Why Multi-Stage Retrieval?

 - Goal: Don’t miss relevant documents — cast a wide net

-- Method: Retrieve many candidates (e.g., top-50) using fast methods like lexical or vector search
+- Method: Retrieve many candidates (e.g., top-50) using fast methods like lexical and vector search in parallel

 - Trade-off: Fast but includes some noise/irrelevant results